 - Thickness of the chicken breast

-IF the pan is preheated AND the chicken is tempered (to room temperature) AND the meat is ¼ inches thick, cook the chicken for 3 to 4 minutes on one side.
-Then flip the chicken over and cook for another 3 to 4 minutes on the other side.
+IF the pan is preheated AND the chicken is tempered (to room temperature) AND the meat is ¼ inches thick, the cook time is 3 to 4 minutes per side.
+Cook 3 to 4 minutes on one side and then flip it over and cook it 3 to 4 minutes on the other side.
+Total time is 6 to 8 minutes.

 Next, pull out your thermometer and check the temperature of the chicken.